Bajaj Auto Ltd – Late to EV party?

 1. What is interesting about the stock?

 I have fond memories of Bajaj.
-I had used the ever reliable Bajaj Chetak to reach JEE examination center, braving the heat wave in Kota.
-This was late 90s – younger crowd can see Yeh Meri Family from TVF to live through that period.
-Rolling further back, I am now talking about 80s when the scooters were sold in black and Chetak commanded highest premium.
-Brand is rock solid in the mind of Indians with not-so-young associating it with Chetak scooter and young with macho Pulsar motorbike.
+I had used the ever-reliable Bajaj Chetak to reach JEE examination center, braving the heat wave in Kota.
+This was the late 90s – the younger crowd can see Yeh Meri Family from TVF live through that period.
+Rolling further back, I am now talking about the 80s when the scooters were sold in black and Chetak commanded the highest premium.
+The brand is rock-solid in the mind of Indians with not-so-young associating it with Chetak scooter and young with macho Pulsar motorbike.

-But then what happened – why has the stock under-performed the indices in last 10 years.
-Company was slow to embrace change in the 90s when two wheeler market shifted from scooters to motorbike and the market leadership went to Hero Honda (now called Hero Motocorp after their split with Honda).
+But then what happened – why has the stock underperformed the indices in the last 10 years.
+Company was slow to embrace change in the 90s when the two-wheeler market shifted from scooters to motorbikes and the market leadership went to Hero Honda (now called Hero Motocorp after their split with Honda).
 That was the first mega shift in the 2Ws market and now the second one is coming with electric 2Ws.
 History seems to be repeating itself:

-Bajaj has launched Chetak electric scooter – selling paltry c.
-400-500 units on a monthly basis vs 100,000 bookings received by Ola in 24 hour period
+Bajaj has launched Chetak electric scooter – selling paltry c. ~1500 units every month vs top 3 selling more than 6,000 units

-Management is taking dig at EV startups rather than getting serious like the recent comment on OATS (Ola, Ather, Tork and SmartE) and BET (Bajaj, Enfield and TVS) – in the world where industries are getting disrupted at breathtaking pace.. all incumbents need to be grounded and humble!
+Management took a dig at EV startups rather than getting serious like the recent comment on OATS (Ola, Ather, Tork and SmartE) and BET (Bajaj, Enfield, and TVS) – in the world where industries are getting disrupted at a breathtaking pace.. all incumbents need to be grounded and humble!
+Of late, we are seeing a change of stance by Bajaj with an investment of INR 300 cr announced in December 2021 and

 What’s the big deal about electric 2Ws?

-Another parallel is happening in US market where Tesla is marching ahead of its competition.
-Ola seems to be copying Tesla’s playbook:
+Another parallel is happening in the US market where Tesla is marching ahead of its competition.
+Ola and other start-ups seem to be copying Tesla’s playbook:

-Set-up mega factory – significantly bigger than competition.
-Tesla has also set-up giga factories to drive economies of scale
+Set-up mega factory – significantly bigger than the competition.
+Tesla has also set up Giga factories to drive economies of scale

-Based on Telsa's experience, Ola can put stiff challenge to the existing players and change the industry dynamics.
+Based on Telsa's experience, Ola and other start-ups can put a stiff challenge on the existing players and change the industry dynamics.

-Hero Motocorp has investment in Ather Energy (one of the leading EV 2W start-up) apart from owner family’s exposure through Hero Electric.
+Hero Motocorp has an investment in Ather Energy (one of the leading EV 2W start-ups) apart from the owner's family’s exposure through Hero Electric.
+Hero MotoCorp has announced an investment to launch their EV and TVS has already launched an EV to compete in the market.

-India’s two wheeler domestic market was c.
-20 million units in 2020 and is expected to grow 6-8% in next 5 years with increase of c.
+India’s two-wheeler domestic market was c.
+20 million units in 2020 and is expected to grow 6-8% in the next 5 years with an increase of c.
 10-12% in 2021 (reversal of COVID19 impact).
-Hero Motocorp is the market leader with 36% market share with Honda & TVS at number 2 & 3 and Bajaj is number four player with market share of c.
-12%.
-Motorcycle, scooter and moped split is 64%, 32% and 4% respectively.
+The market fell in FY22.
+Bajaj domestic sales fell in FY22 but were compensated by a significant jump in exports.

 Key strengths of Bajaj are:

-Strong brand name – company has been able to pass on significant increase in commodity
+Strong brand name – company has been able to pass on a significant increase in commodity

 Leadership position in exports (2W and 3W) – market share of 59.6% in motorcycles

-Robust financial profile – cash position of INR 15,500 cr
+Robust financial profile – cash and investment position of ~INR 25,500 cr

-Increasing competition in premium motorcycle segment (above 150cc)
+Increasing competition in the premium motorcycle segment (above 150cc)

 2. Key Historical Financials